SAP-samples/teched2025-DA261/exercises/ex3/README.md

 This structure enables you to run **SPARQL queries** to explore relationships and hierarchies that would be very hard to capture with plain SQL.

-## Exercise 3.2 Visualize the Knowledge Graph

-After creating the Knowledge Graph, let’s visualize it using the SAP HANA Cloud Central tool.

-1. In HANA Cloud Central, go to the **Database Objects** section.
-2. On the top right corner, click on your **profile icon** and open **Settings**.
-3. In the **Displayed Database Object Types** list, check the option **RDF Named Graphs**.
-4. Click **Save**.
-5. Now return to the **Database Objects** page and select the section **RDF Named Graph**.
-6. You will see the Knowledge Graph you just created – **`consumerComplaintsBase`** listed.
-7. Click on it and then open the **Graph Ontology** tab.
-8. You can now **visualize the Knowledge Graph** with the respective classes and relationships created in the previous step.

-By enabling **RDF Named Graphs** in the HANA Cloud Central, we are able to see and explore the Knowledge Graph visually:
-- **Nodes** represent entities such as Complaint, Company, Product, Issue, Outcome, and Consumer.
-- **Edges** represent the relationships such as `cc:handledBy`, `cc:isRelatedTo`, and `cc:associatedIssue`.
-- This visualization helps confirm that our triples were created correctly and provides an intuitive way to understand how consumer complaint data is connected.

-## Exercise 3.3 Query the Knowledge Graph
+## Exercise 3.2 Query the Knowledge Graph

-Now that we have created and visualized the Knowledge Graph, let’s run some SPARQL queries against it.
+Now that we have created the Knowledge Graph, let’s run some SPARQL queries against it.
 We will use `SPARQL_TABLE` to query the graph directly from SQL.

 1. **Check contents of the Knowledge Graph**

    Run the following query to fetch a few complaints with their associated company, product, issue, and outcome:
-   - note, adjust the Graph instance reference in the query __<consumerComplaintsBase_U##>__ to match the index of your assgined user id before execution
+   - **Note, adjust the Graph instance reference in the query __<consumerComplaintsBase_U##>__ to match the index of your assgined user id before execution**

    ```sql
    SELECT *